If you are concerned that you have dementia, it's important that you talk to your GP.

 Dementia can't be cured, but early detection can slow down symptoms.
 With the right support, people with dementia can lead active and fulfilled lives.
 This is why diagnosis is so important.

-At the moment, only half of the 670,000 people estimated to be living with dementia in England receive a formal diagnosis.
-In 2012 the Prime Minister launched the Dementia Challenge to drive improvements in health and care, create dementia friendly communities and improve dementia research.
+At the moment, around two thirds of the 850,000 people estimated to be living with dementia in England receive a formal diagnosis.
+In 2012 the then Prime Minister, David Cameron, launched the Dementia Challenge to drive improvements in health and care, create dementia friendly communities and improve dementia research.

 Knowing where to turn is an important part of improving care.
 Two thirds of people are worried about either themselves or someone they know developing dementia.
 If you have concerns about someone, please feel free to explore these pages, which are filled with information about the condition, its symptoms and the support available for patients and carers.